cfalucho/cfalucho/README.md

 # 👋 Hi, my name is Christian
-I am a student web developer at CPP.
+I am a student web developer at Cal Poly Pomona.
+My passion is in front end development in order for users to interact and view data.